funkhaus/focushaus/README.md

+**Depreciated:** This has been merged into our AutoSEO plugin.
+Further development will be continued there.

 # focushaus

 Define a focal point for an image in WordPress.
 Requires the `<responsive-image>` component that is part of the Stackhaus Nuxt theme framework.
 [See here for more information](https://github.com/funkhaus/stackhaus).